naqvijafar91/go-workshops/000-intro/010-basics-importing/README.md

 ## Github style - project structure

-In go, idiomatic way is to organise code in "github style", so part of the path is looking like server address to library.
-Of course if you want you don't need to do this, but whole ecosystem works that way.
+In Go, the idiomatic way is to organize code in "GitHub style", so part of the path is looking like a server address to the library.
+Of course, if you want you don't need to do this, but the whole ecosystem works that way.

 ```sh
 src/